Olive Smith-Dorrien

-Dame Olive Crofton Smith-Dorrien DBE (née Schneider; 26 February 1881 – 15 September 1951) was the wife of Horace Smith-Dorrien, known for setting up the Lady Smith-Dorrien’s Hospital Bag Fund.
-She was also president of The Blue Cross and the Royal School of Needlework.
+Dame Olive Crofton Smith-Dorrien DBE (née Schneider; 26 February 1881 – 15 September 1951) was the wife of Horace Smith-Dorrien, known for setting up the Lady Smith-Dorrien's Hospital Bag Fund.
+She was also president of the Blue Cross Fund and the Royal School of Needlework.

 Biography

 Olive Crofton Schneider was born on 26 February 1881 in the Kensington district of London.
 Her father was Colonel John Schneider.
 In 1902 she married Horace Smith-Dorrien.
 They had three sons, two of whom predeceased their mother: